vrstanchev/LibrePCB-Projects/README.md

 LibrePCB Open-Source Hardware projects
 💻 🚀
 ## License
-Projects hardware part is licensed under CC-BY-SA-4.0
+Hardware part of the projects is licensed under CC-BY-SA-4.0
-Projects software part is licensed under GNU GPL v3 or later
+Software part of the projects is licensed under GNU GPL v3 or later
-Projects documentation is licensed under GNU GPL v3 or later
+Documentation is licensed under GNU GPL v3 or later
 ## Contact Me
 [ Text me throught E-Mail](mailto:vrstanchev@gmail.com)
 Follow me on: